nsLittle/sunglasses-io/README.md

 ### Things to Add/Edit

-1. SORT /brands by alphabetical order
-2. SORT /products by alphabetical order
+1.SORT /products by alphabetical order 2.

 3. SORT /users by alphabetical order
 4. GET /{wrong user name} should not return "error: invalid token".
 Should return "error: user not found"
 5. POST /{wrong user name} should not return "error: invalid token".
 Should return "error: user not found"